 The best moulds for epoxy resin

 Resin moulds are commonly made from either silicone, polypropylene or polyethene.
 There are so many great moulds out there, we've made a list of our favourites for you!
-Head to our guide to best resin moulds to get shopping.
+Head to our guide to the best resin moulds to get shopping.